foxdonut/meiosis/tutorial/lessons/01-hello-world-react.md

 1. Change the `element` into which to render, to `document.body`.
 Notice that your message now overwrites anything that you had in the `app.html` file.

-When you are ready, move on to the next lesson: [02 - View Function](02-view-function-react.html).
+When you are ready, move on to the next lesson: [02 - Render Method](02-render-method-react.html).

 [Table of Contents](toc.html)